mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 * Already deployed DKP Enterprise cluster
   * Deployment guidence for a DKP cluster can be found at the [D2iQ official documentation][advanced configuration]

+> NOTE: this guide works with any Kubernetes distribution.

 ## Local installation of virtctl